ashok-arjun/Monocular-Depth-Estimation/README.md

 # Fully Convolutional Dense Networks for High-Quality Monocular Depth Estimation

- *Estimating depth from a single RGB image is an ill-posed problem that requires both global and local information.
-This problem plays an important role in various applications including autonomous driving and scene understanding.
-We tackle this problem by leveraging transfer learning and by using an encoder-decoder architecture that is trained end-to-end.
-A combination of three suitable losses has been used for optimization.
-We demonstrate through careful ablation studies that our network produces comparable results on the NYU Depth v2 dataset and captures the object boundaries faithfully.*
+This project addresses the problem of estimating the depth of a scene from the 2D image.
+A deep fully convolutional network in an encoder-decoder fashion has been used with skip connections from the encoder to the decoder.

 # Results